albertocasagrande/pyagree/README.md

 # pyagree
-A simple Python module to compute some inter-rater agreement measures.
+A simple Python package to compute some inter-rater agreement measures.
 Among the other measures this package provides an implementation for both the _Information Agreement_ and the _extension-by-continuity of Information Agreement_ coefficients (see [[1]](#information_agreement)).